Our History, Our Future

 The Pastor Search Committee recommended Dale Braswell as Wedgwood’s next Pastor in September 2016, and the church overwhelmingly affirmed it.
 October 2, 2016 Dale became our seventh pastor.

+Our forth area is based on multiplying disciples.
 As a church moving forward we want to focus on multiplication in three key areas.

 Multiply Disciples: Jesus commands us in Matthew 28 to go and make disciples.
 Discipleship is not just the responsibility of the church as a whole.
 This command applies to each of us individually as well.
-WBC will seek to train each of our members in their faith and equip them to make disciples who will in turn make disciples (2 Timothy 2:2).
+WBC will seek to train each of our members in their faith and equip them to make disciples who will, in turn, make disciples (2 Timothy 2:2).

 Multiply Leaders: Godly leadership is paramount in order for a church to grow.
 Therefore, WBC will seek to develop a leadership pipeline that helps to identify and train leaders who will help to expand the ministry of Wedgwood and the Kingdom of God.

 Multiply Churches: The multiplication of disciples and leaders provides us with the opportunity to multiply churches.
 Just as we are called to make disciples who make disciples WBC will seek to plant churches who plant churches.
-This will result in a family of churches that reaches across our city, state, nation, and world.
+This will result in a family of churches that reaches across our city, state, nation, and the world.